-Collaborative teams are prepared to prioritise and re-prioritise, make room for improvement, and keep up-to-date with the tasks as the project goes on.
+Collaborative teams are tuned into the tasks they have to do, and are able to track these in an easily reachable system that the whole team should be able to access.
+Having a great task management system makes it easier for colleagues to prioritise and re-prioritise jobs, make room for improvement, and keep up-to-date with the tasks as the project goes on.
 Additionally, the use of an audit trail can assist in keeping track of progress, as they show the changes and updates that are being made by team members.

 Have transparent communications

-Keep everyone involved in the process.
+Collaborative teams have their foundations in strong communication skills.
 Having open, honest and frequent discussions makes it easier for collaborative teams to work together towards their common goal.
 And when in doubt, they aren’t afraid to ask questions.
-By using a collaboration tool like Clinked, team members can add comments and feedback to documents, and can have real-time conversations from anywhere.
+A communication and collaboration focused portal Clinked prioritises easy communication with your peers.
+Team members adding comments and feedback on documents, discussion boards, and handing instant messaging tools to have real-time conversations from anywhere.

 Build trust between team members

 Having trust between team members will mean that problems can get resolved quickly, confidence and morale can be built up, and communication is stronger; all of which can lead to better results.
-To show trust, team leaders (and members) can delegate tasks (see point 4) and avoid micromanaging the other members.
+To show trust, team leaders and members can delegate tasks and avoid micromanaging the other members.

-Improve the connectivity and engagement between team members by encouraging them to go mobile.
-Because then, even if you have individuals who are working from different locations, they can remain connected with the rest of the team and can stay on top of the project.
+Improve the speed of communication between team members by encouraging them to go mobile.
+This way you can stay connected to each other and your tasks even when working from different locations.
 It’s also worth noting that flexibility can lead to happier and more productive team members.